Shiny-Miner/dynamic_surf_ows_masters-expansion/README.md

-# Dynamic surfing overworlds for FR
+# Dynamic surfing overworlds for FR (expansion by Shiny miner, ansh)
+##Trying to complete gen 1-3 as soon as we can
+for any queries contact me on discord- shinyhunter08

 =====================================================